DavidNemeth/.NET-Projects/HospitalApp/Readme.md

-This is a demo application for learning about database relations, entity framework ORM, and MVC.
+This is a demo application to learn about database relations, entity framework ORM, and MVC.